 - The Engineer Federal Acquisition Regulations Supplement (EFARS)

-You must have a CAGE Code, a DUNS number and be registered in the System for Award Management to be eligible for a contract award.
+You must have a CAGE Code, a UEI number and be registered in the System for Award Management to be eligible for a contract award.

 Always respond to announcements for “Sources Sought” on the Federal Business Opportunities website that match with your firm’s capabilities.
 Adequate responses could lead to the actual procurement being set aside for small businesses.